syscl/M3800/README.md

 * [Change Log] (https://github.com/syscl/M3800/blob/M3800/README.md)

+2015-12-23

+-Added new Touchpad/Trackpad driver with zoom for M3800/XPS9530.
+-Removed VoodooPS2Controller.kext to avoid function abnormally in some special case.

 2015-12-10

 - Added support for 1920*1080p model.
 (Don't worry about the progress, detection will be automatical.)